"Buy Clean" is a movement that advocates for environmental policies that encourage the use of products and materials with a smaller carbon footprint.

 - Regulations of the Act as published by the California Department of General Services (DGS)

-- Buy Clean California and the Steel Supply Chain, a May 12, 2021 recorded webinar by the Steel Tube Institute and AISC
+- Buy Clean California and the Steel Supply Chain (revised), a May 3, 2022 recorded webinar by the Steel Tube Institute and AISC

 - Additional requirements set by individual California agencies: